MrLeebo/jeremyliberman.com/src/pages/2019-04-01-how-does-this-work-in-javascript.md

 ---
 title: 'How does "this" work in JavaScript?'
+description: >-
-description: `Not sure where JavaScript's context variable "this" comes from?
+  Not sure where JavaScript's context variable "this" comes from?
 Let's talk about it.
-As a bonus, we'll also talk about closures and arrow functions.`
+As a bonus, we'll also talk about closures and arrow functions.
 date: 2019-04-01
 ---